 - List and photograph items that you are removing from the home.
 If an item has damage or other factors that affect value, be sure to note or photograph them to avoid claims that you caused the problem after the date of separation.

 - Take important documents such as tax returns, bank statements, investment account statements, receipts, etc. or make copies of them before you leave.
 Any document that shows the existence or value of an asset, or details of a debt, may be important.
 Scanned or photocopies of all important documents will be sufficient in most situations.

 - Do not forget items that may be stored in your attic, basement, garage, outbuilding or shed.

 - Inventory your children’s property.
 Unless you and your spouse agree that certain items will be treated as belonging to the children and not counted as marital property, the children’s items will have to be valued and distributed to one of you.

 - Do not forget Christmas decorations, scrap books and family photographs.
 These may not have a great deal of monetary value, but they have significant sentimental value.
-These items will need to be divided in your equitable distribution proceeding.
-However, if you take possession of them pending a division, you can make sure that they remain unharmed.

 - If your spouse remains in the former marital home with minor children, you should not take items which are necessary for the children.
 You should try to create as little disruption to the children’s lives as possible.